 - Chop into roughly 1″ chunks and add to your Instant Pot along with your coconut oil.

 - Add water to your Instant Pot.
 Your potatoes should be almost covered, but not fully.
 This isn’t necessary to be precise here, it’s okay to have a little more or a little less.

 - Set your Instant Pot to manual, and set it to run for 10 minutes.

 - When your timer is up, hit “cancel” and then do the quick release valve.

 - Open the Instant Pot, and drain the excess water.
 Do not rinse.

-- Add your coconut cream and sea salt (plus any additional seasonings you’d like).
+- Add your coconut cream, sea salt, and garlic (plus any additional seasonings you’d like).